-Source Selector buttons: Press one of these buttons to select a source device, e.g., Blu-ray, Cable/Sat, Radio, etc. This action will also turn on the AVR and switch the remote's control mode to operate the selected source device.
-NOTE: The first press of the Radio Source Selector button switches the AVR to the last-used tuner band (AM, FM or SIRIUS).
-Each successive press changes the band.
+Source Selector buttons: Press one of these buttons to select a source device, e.g., Disc, Cable/Sat, Radio, etc. This action will also turn on the AVR and switch the remote's control mode to operate the selected source device.